Dingleberry

 Britisches Englisch / Amerikanisches Englisch Wortschatz:

-British English (B.E.) = Chips (Pommes = German)
+British English (B.E.) = Chips (Pommes = German).

 American English (A.E.) = French fries (Why ‘French’ as it has got nothing to do with the French – stupid people!)